 Want to make A/B testing more efficient?
 This feature uses Machine Learning to run tests automatically.
 If you find manually setting up tests and measuring the results a monumental, time-consuming drag, this will take the pain away.

-Choose your goal (and variations).
+What it does: Choose your goal (and variations).
 HubSpot will send more traffic to the higher performing variations as the test runs.
 Once there's enough data, the AI will pick a winner.
 (How’s that for efficiency?)

 Currently in beta: available in beta in Hubspot Marketing Hub Enterprise